Renting vs. Buying Retirement Housing

 Building Insurance (incl. in rent/common fees)00

-Total Monthly Expenses $2250$1000
+Total Monthly Expenses $2250$1150

 We can see, in the chart above, that renting is the most expensive avenue to go down.
-You are more than doubling your monthly expenses when renting and in the end, you get nothing when you move out.
+You are doubling your monthly expenses when renting and in the end, you get nothing when you move out.

 Equity Loss and Equity Gain

-Purchase Property $500,00010%$50,000$500,000
+Purchase Property $400,00010%$40,000$400,000

-Low-risk investments can average $100,000 over 10 years but if you are renting, you are also paying your landlord $250,000 over that same time period.
-That equates to a $150,000 net loss in your investment’s equity over 10 years.
+Low-risk investments can average a $160,000 gain over 10 years but if you are renting, you are also paying your landlord $240,000 over that same time period.
+That amounts to a $80,000 net loss in your investment’s equity over 10 years($160,000 minus $240,000 equals -$80,000).

-The initial purchase price was $500,000 and you just gained an extra $500,000 over 10 years.
-That equals to $1,000,000 in equity that you can do whatever you want with it when you decide to sell.
+The initial purchase price was $400,000 and you just gained an extra $400,000 over 10 years.
+That equals $800,000 in equity that you can do whatever you want with when you decide to sell.

-Now, who would say no to a million dollars?
+Now, who would say no to $800,000?

 At Sound Lifestyles, we understand that home ownership can be stressful.
 This is why we design, build, and maintain fully accessible housing exclusively for retirees.
-Our supportive communities help retirees live independently longer than in a typical single family home.
+Our supportive Freedom 65 communities help retirees live independently longer than in a typical single family home.

-We want you to keep your independence and your equity!
+We want YOU to keep your independence and your equity!